preritdas/allocator/README.md

 | Moderately Aggressive | Primarily large domestic stocks, with a sizeable exposure in internationals and domestic bonds. |
 | Aggressive | Entirely domestic and international stocks. |

+### Account Multiplier

+If you want Allocator to make use of available margin in your account, increase the `portfolio_multiplier` in your [config.ini](config%20(sample).ini).
+The maximum multiplier is 2.
+You _must_ have margin enabled (with a positive margin buying power) to use this feature; Allocator will warn you at deployment if you don't.

+By setting your account multiplier to a value less than 1, you can choose to manage only a fraction of your account, leaving the remaining balance as free cash.
+When you transfer funds to your account, Allocator will only invest what it can while leaving enough free cash in accordance with your multiplier.

 ## Reports